wwarthen/RomWBW/ReadMe.txt

     After this is done, you will need to use SYSCOPY to place the ZPM3 loader image on the boot tracks of all ZPM3 boot disks/slices.
-The loader image is called CPMLDR.SYS.
+The loader image is called ZPMLDR.SYS.
 You must then copy (at a minimum) CPM3.SYS, ZCCP.COM, ZINSTAL.ZPM, and STARTZPM.COM onto the disk/slice.
 Assuming you copied the ZPM3 boot files onto your RAM disk at A:, you would use:

-        A>B:SYSCOPY C:=CPMLDR.SYS
+        A>B:SYSCOPY C:=ZPMLDR.SYS
         A>B:COPY CPM3.SYS C:
         A>B:COPY ZCCP.COM C:
         A>B:COPY ZINSTAL.ZPM C:
         A>B:COPY STARTZPM.COM C:

-    You may be wondering if the references to CPMLDR.SYS and CPM3.SYS are typos.
-They are not.
-ZPM3 uses the same loader image as CPM3.
+    You may be wondering if the reference to CPM3.SYS is a typo.
+It is not.
 The ZPM3 main system code file is called CPM3.SYS which is the same name as CP/M 3 uses, but the file contents are not the same.

 Finally, if you have copies of any of the RomWBW custom applications on your hard disk, you need to update them with the latest copies.
 The